iiasa/message-ix-buildings/doc/chilled.rst

 Usage
 =====

 The preprocessing (preparing MESSAGE region rasters and country codes) happens without specifying GCM or RCP scenario.
-Therefore, it can be run first on its own using the following command (from the within :mod:`chilled.run`):
+Therefore, it can be run first on its own using the following command (from within :mod:`chilled.run`):

 .. code-block:: bash